kvanbortel/swen-261-team-project/README.md

 Admin username: "admin", password: "adm1n!"

+Handling surplus:
+As we are not accountable for the physical storage space of the Paws & Claws foundation, we are not accepting surplus donations at this time.
+A Helper is not capable of funding more of a Need than its quantity allows.

 ## How to test it

 The Maven build script provides hooks for run unit tests and generate code coverage